wasm-forge/demo2/README.md

 ```bash
 dfx deploy
 ```
-This
+This will create and deploy the default "Hello world" canister named `demo2_backend`.

-Assuming you are in the `src` folder of the demo2 project, you should now be able to compile the main.cpp and and link the `ic_polyfill` library to it:
+Assuming you are in the `src` folder of the `demo2` project, you should now be able to compile the `main.cpp` and and link the `ic_polyfill` library to it:

 ```bash
 /opt/wasi-sdk/bin/clang++ main.cpp -L../../ic_polyfill/target/wasm32-wasi/release -lic_polyfill -o main.wasm